Enumeration of non-nodal real plane rational curves: Abstract

 \section{Abstract}

-We analyze the existence of integral-valued enumerative invariants that count real rational plane curves having prescribed non-nodal singularities and passing through a generic conjugation-invariant configuration of appropriately many points in the plane.
+{Welschinger invariants enumerate real nodal rational curves in the plane or in another real rational surface.
+We analyze the existence of similar enumerative invariants that count real rational plane curves having prescribed non-nodal singularities and passing through a generic conjugation-invariant configuration of appropriately many points in the plane.
 We show that an invariant like this is unique: it enumerates real rational three-cuspidal quartics that pass through generically chosen four pairs of complex conjugate points.
-As a consequence, we show that through any generic configuration of four pairs of complex conjugate points, one always can trace a real rational three-cuspidal quartic.
+As a consequence, we show that through any generic configuration of four pairs of complex conjugate points, one can always trace a pair of real rational three-cuspidal quartics.}

-\keywords{real enumerative geometry; plane curve singularities; versal deformation; equisingular family}
+\keywords{Real enumerative geometry, Plane curve singularities, Versal deformation, Equisingular family}